Guest blogger: Jasmeet Sandhu

-Using the website Its A Juggle is a great place to start looking for student financial help.
 Without financial aid, it is nearly impossible for students to obtain a university education.
 In this blog I compare three resources linked from this website: Scholarships Canada, Government of Canada Jobs Training, and Gail’s blog.

 Needing assistance is nothing to be ashamed of

 As tuition expenses increase, more students are in greater need of financial assistance.
 Last year, it was recorded that a full time student in the year of 2016 in an undergraduate program on average pays 3.2% more on tuition fees than in the previous year.
 Also, there was a 3.3% increase in the 2014/2015 year.
 Nevertheless, the rate of accommodation and other expenses are beginning to slowly increase too.
 With the increases in expenses it is getting tougher for students to financially support themselves.
 Students have no choice but to turn to loans, grants, scholarships and budget smarts for support and assistance.

 As a student going through the undergraduate school phase is a burden on students.
 On this website, there are 16 unique centers where students can benefit from.
 Those are areas with countless links that lead to different websites which are related to the unique center.
 This is a very essential website for students as it notifies them of information they may have not known existed.

 What website will you choose?